 Sales of skin and hair care products in the U.S. are a multi-billion dollar business and growing.
 Many of the latest “miracle in a jar” options are marketed as high-end, but costly, solutions to everyday challenges: how to keep skin moisturized, hair healthy, and facial skin free of wrinkles.
 Some of the most popular products, promoted as “natural” solutions, even incorporate olive oil as a key ingredient in their formulas.

-What did the Greeks take for granted?But what many consumers don’t realize is something that people living millennia ago in ancient Greece took for granted; that extra virgin olive oil, all by itself, is one of the best beauty secrets.
+Does extra virgin olive oil contain strong antioxidants, like Vitamins A and E, that help repair and renew skin?But what many consumers don’t realize is something that people living millennia ago in ancient Greece took for granted; that extra virgin olive oil, all by itself, is one of the best beauty secrets.
 In addition to being a natural, hypoallergenic way to moisturize skin, extra virgin olive oil has the added advantage of providing strong antioxidants, like Vitamins A and E that help repair and renew skin that has been damaged from overexposure to sun, air pollution, and other modern-day environmental hazards – like cigarette smoke and fast food.
 These antioxidants have the natural ability to stimulate cells and return skin to a firmer, smoother, and healthier state.

 To provide a slightly more scientific explanation, this damage is related to the destructive activity of oxygen-related free radicals produced by skin cells.
 Polyphenolic components of olive oil have been compared to traditional antioxidants, such as tocopherols, used by the pharmaceutical and cosmetic industry to prevent skin damage.
 There are a number of simple and inexpensive ways to get the best skin care and beauty benefits out of a single bottle of extra virgin olive oil.
 The rich emollients in olive oil allow just a little to go a long way.